 I was going to fly for the first time to visit my mom in England before my study abroad experience started in the fall.
 I had never been out of the country before, but I felt a little comfort in knowing I was going to a place where a majority of the people spoke the same language as me.
 Beforehand, I was researching the city of London for weeks, trying to figure out the best things to do and the best ways to get there.
 For this reason I believed that I could navigate my way through “the tube” from the bus taking me from the London Stansted Airport to Baker Street.
 From where the bus dropped me I planned to take the tube until I could walk the remaining distance to the hostel, easy enough right?

-After a lengthy flight and bus ride it was long after the sun set when I stepped off the bus at Baker Street.
+After a fourteen hours of flights and hours of bus rides, it was long after the sun set when I stepped off the bus at Baker Street.
 Keep in mind I had no wifi, no cell service, no map other than screenshots of metro directions to the hostel, and no clue where I was in terms of familiarity with my surroundings.
 Then another thing I had not planned for happened: the metro stop was closed.
 Too stubborn to resort to a taxi or admitting I couldn’t get to the hostel on my own, I began to walk in the direction I believed my hostel was in.
 I walked in the dark of the night for a while, stopping to ask for directions and checking for signs that hinted I was close.
 I was trudging through the dark of London with my backpack and two large suitcases but with no sure clue that I was headed in the right direction.
 In the end, scared and tired, I ended up doing what I should have done in the first place and ordered a taxi.

 Lesson Learned: It is better to be safe rather than feel uncomfortable, lost, or scared trying to make it to where you want to go.
 I was stubborn to pay money for a taxi but I realized that I had to prioritize my own safety and self first.
 It was hard for me to admit that I didn’t know where I was going but I had to keep in mind that it was an unfamiliar place for me and that I shouldn’t risk getting more lost.